feilipu/Arduino_FreeRTOS_Library/doc/tick_sources.md

 Timing consistency may vary as much as 20% between two devices in same setup due to individual device differences, or between a prototype and production device due to setup differences.

 ## Alternative tick sources
 For applications requiring high precision timing, the Ticks can be sourced from a hardware timer or external clock.

 First, you switch it in `FreeRTOSVariant.h` header by removing or undefining `portUSE_WDTO` and defining `portUSE_TIMER0`.

 ```cpp
 #undef portUSE_WDTO
 #define portUSE_TIMER0
 #define portTICK_PERIOD_MS 16
 ```

-Next, in your app you provide two pieces of code: the initialization function and the ISR hook.
+Next, in your app you provide two pieces of code: the initialisation function and the ISR hook.
 Their implementation depends of what is your tick source.

 ## Hardware timer Timer0
-### Timer initialization function
+### Timer initialisation function
 _NOTE: This code snippet is verified to work on Atmega2560.
-Full code avaialable [here](./tick_sources_timer0.cpp)._
+Full code available [here](./tick_sources_timer0.cpp)._

 ```cpp
 // Formula for the frequency is:
 //      f = F_CPU / (PRESCALER * (1 + COUNTER_TOP)